 The Company's management evaluates segment profit, which is defined as income from continuing operations before interest, taxes, depreciation, amortization, stock-based compensation expense, gains/losses on foreign currency fluctuations, gains/losses on the early extinguishment of debt and miscellaneous expenses, for each of the Company's Consumer and Professional segments.
 Segment profit also excludes unallocated corporate expenses and the impact of certain items that are not directly attributable to the segments' underlying operating performance, which includes the impacts of: (i) restructuring and related charges; (ii) acquisition and integration costs; (iii) costs of sales resulting from a fair value adjustment to inventory acquired in the Colomer Acquisition; (iv) insurance proceeds received in 2013 related to the 2011 fire that destroyed the Company's facility in Venezuela; (v) insurance proceeds from the recovery of litigation settlements; and (vi) an accrual for estimated clean-up costs related to the Company's facility in Venezuela.
-Unallocated corporate expenses as these items are centrally directed and controlled and are not included in internal measures of segment operating performance.
+Unallocated corporate expenses primarily include general and administrative expenses related to the corporate organization.
+These expenses are recorded in unallocated corporate expenses as these items are centrally directed and controlled and are not included in internal measures of segment operating performance.
 The Company does not have any material inter-segment sales.
 For a reconciliation of segment profit to income from continuing operations before income taxes, see Note 19, "Segment Data and Related Information" to the Consolidated Financial Statements in this Form 10-K.